hyperledger/fabric-sdk-node/README.md

 ## Build and Test
 To build and test, the following pre-requisites must be installed first:
-* Node.js, version 10 is supported from 10.15.3 and higher
-* Node.js, version 12 is supported from 12.13.1 and higher
-* npm tool version 6 or higher
+* Node.js
-* docker (only required for running integration tests, see below)
+* Docker (only required for running integration tests, see below)

 ### Run unit tests
 Clone the project and launch the following commands to install the dependencies and perform various tasks.